 2. Statement of Research / Proposed Plan of Study

-The statement of intent should be approximately 1000 words, describing your academic focus and research interests.
+The Statement of Research / Proposed Plan of Study should be approximately 1000 words, describing your academic focus and research interests.
 The statement of research/plan of study must be uploaded as PDF document to your application.

 Applicants to the Master’s program in Social/Cultural Anthropology are asked to answer the following questions in their statement: